a-vedn/jane-street-solution/README.md

 After opening the GDS file in Klayout, I poked around the design and was able to confirm it was unflattened and in sky130.

 Step 2:
 Next, I imported the sky130 LVS file to extract the target netlist.
 I went through the file by hand and commented out each line that either referenced a schematic or did a comparison.
-This only took around 10 minutes, and after running the script, I had a netlist.

 Step 3:
 The netlist had both standard cell instantiations (X lines) and MOSFET gate definitions (M lines).
 In order to put it into Yosys, the M lines had to be removed through a process I learned was called black boxing.